cunbex/Smart-House-IOT/README.md

 npm install
 ```

-3. Initialize Prisma:
+3. Initialize .env & Prisma:

 ```bash
 prisma init
 ```
-   Make sure to create a Prisma .env file and set up your database connection links.
+   Make sure to create a .env file and set up your database connection in prisma links and your environment variables (env file example Inc)

-4. Pull the database schema:
+- Pull the database schema if you already have a schema:

 ```bash
 prisma db pull
 ```

-5. Generate Prisma client:
+4. Generate Prisma client:

 ```bash
 prisma generate
 ```

-6. Start the project:
+5. Start the project:

 ```bash
 npm run devstart